Towards local testability for quantum coding: Quotient by general linear codes

 \subsection{Adjunction and short exact sequence in homology for a generalized hemicube}

 The following ``quasi-equations'' depicted with $\approx$ summarise how the connecting homology and cohomology morphisms are constructed from applications at the level of chains and cochains:

 On the right hand side of $\approx$ are (co)chain morphisms and preimages of chain morphisms.
 On the left hand side of $\approx$ are (co)homology group morphisms. $\approx$ means that if we consider a (co)chain representing a (co)homology class, any preimage or image by the right hand side (co)chain morphisms yields a representative of the image by the left hand side (co)homology morphism.
-This is true by construction of the connecting (co)homology morphisms $\partial_{hom}$ and $\delta_{cohom}$. \\
+This is true by construction of the connecting (co)homology morphisms $\partial_{hom}$ and $\delta_{cohom}$ as it was described in subsection \ref{long exact sequence}.